 "...we would not be interested in entering into any definite agreement regarding the pictures taken by you."

-Those historic films, still in existence today, remain lost to the eyes of generations.
+Those historic films [here's one], still in existence today, remain lost to the eyes of generations.
 Ultimately, the Wanderwells drove through 43 countries on four continents, in nearly four years in travels, eventually ending up where Captain Wanderwell began, at the Ford Motor plant in Dearborn.
 (Unit 2 car was later donated to the Ford Greenfield Village Museum in a public ceremony in 1929.)

 Inevitably the young Aloha and the Captain, 13 years her senior, would fall in love.
 The Captain married Aloha at city hall in Riverside, California, in 1925.
 Over the next seven years they had two children and continued to travel, film and lecture together.
 Captain Wanderwell founded an organization dedicated to the establishment of an international police force.
 The International Police, as envisioned by Wanderwell, would be comprised of volunteers from all countries and work under the umbrella of the League of Nations enforcing all inter-governmental laws and treaties to prevent war.
 This, however, was a dream he would not see realized.